superhero/wild-trie/README.md

 ### Methods

+- `.clear(...path)`           - Clear all descendant branches at the specified path.
-- `.declare(...path)`         - Declares and returns the trie node for the specified path.
+- `.declare(...path)`         - Declares and returns the trie-node for the specified path.
-- `.define(value)`            - Defines a value at the trie node.
+- `.define(value)`            - Defines a value at the trie-node.
 - `.delete(...path)`          - Deletes the branch at the specified path.
-- `.descendants(...path)`     - Retrieves all descendant branches and sub-tries from the specified path.
+- `.descendants(...path)`     - Retrieves all descendant trie-nodes from the specified path.
 - `.has(...path)`             - Checks if the path exists.
-- `.node(...path)`            - Retrieves the specified trie node at the provided direct path.
+- `.node(...path)`            - Retrieves the specified trie-node at the provided direct path.
-- `.reference(branch, trie)`  - Creates a reference from the current node to another trie node.
+- `.reference(branch, trie)`  - Creates a reference from the current node to another trie-node.
 - `.leafs(...path)`           - Traverses the trie structure using wildcards, returns leaf-tries that match the specified path.
 - `.leafValues(...path)`      - Returns defined leaf values at the specified path.
 - `.trail(...path)`           - Traverses the trie structure in the same way `leafs` method does, returns the leaf nodes, all ancestors.